sjp38/linux/for_damon_patches/cv.configurable_damon.rst

-DAMON: Make Configurable for Support of Various Address Spaces
+DAMON: Make Configurable for Various Address Spaces Including Physical Memory

 DAMON[1] is currently supporing only virtual memory address spaces of several target processes.
 Therefore, the user of DAMON should first select the target